 A bullish view.
 Read more

-We all knew that the collapse of BP’s deal with Rosneft to drill in the Arctic was more damaging for BP than it was for its Russian prospective partners.
+We all knew that the collapse of BP’s deal with Rosneft to drill in the Arctic was more damaging for BP than it was for their prospective Russian partners.
+Read more

 Controversy about importing fuel from Canada’s vast oil sands has been swirling for some time.
-It is an issue environmentalists seized on with great hope when President Barack Obama came into office, given his pledges to work to reduce the country’s carbon footprint and the fact that oil from tar sands, as environmentalists refer to it, has a higher carbon intensity than that from traditional crude.
+It is an issue environmentalists seized on with great hopes when President Barack Obama came into office, given his pledges to work to reduce the country’s carbon footprint and the fact that oil from tar sands, as environmentalits refer to the source, has a higher carbon intensity than that from traditional crude.